mariellefoster/marf-books/README.md

 - Nnedi Okorafor: The Black Pages
 - Nisi Shawl: 2043...(A Merman I Should Turn to Be)
 - C. T. Rwizi: These Alien Skies
-- Stephen Graham Jones: Night of the Mannequins
 - Richard Rothstein: The Color of Law: A Forgotten History of How Our Government Segregated America
 - Charlie Jane Anders: The City In The Middle Of The Night
 - Martha Wells: Tagebuch eines Killerbots